 All sampling and analysis shall be conducted in accordance with the guidelines given in Guidelines and Specifications for Preparing Quality Assurance Project Plans, Ecology Publication 91-16.
 The Permittee shall follow clean sampling techniques (Method 1669: Sampling Ambient Water for Trace Metals at EPA Water Quality Criteria Levels, EPA Publication No. 821-R-95-034, April 1995).
-The sampling station accuracy requirements are \pm 20 meters.
-The receiving water sampling location should be outside the zone of influence of the final effluent.
+The sampling station accuracy requirements are ± 20 meters.

-Prior to start of the sampling waters, the Permittee shall submit a plan for studying the chemical and biological properties of upstream and downstream outfalls.
-The plan shall include sampling and quality assurance procedures and shall be submitted to the Department for review and approval by July 1, 2004.
+Prior to start of sampling, the Permittee shall submit a plan for studying the chemical and biological properties of upstream and downstream with a sampling and quality assurance plan to the Department for review and approval on July 1, 2004.
+The report shall identify specific procedure for each task and identify any obstacles and difficulties to perform each and provide recommendations or alternatives.
 The final report shall discuss and identify the potential of any chemical and biological degradation attributed to the Port of Seattle stormwater runoff, and shall include an action plan to prevent further degradation and to improve the chemical and biological integrity of the receiving water.
-In addition, the final report shall identify sources of the pollution whether generated from within the Port's properties or discharged into the Port's properties by outside sources.
+In addition, the final report shall identify sources of the pollution, whether generated from within the Port's properties or discharged into the Port's properties by outside sources.
 The report shall also include any action plan, if necessary, to isolate and separate Port's and non-Port's runoff.
-All chemical analysis shall be conducted according to methods given in 40 CFR 136 as prescribed in Section S2.B of the Part I of this permit.
-The Port shall seek the Department of Ecology, Environmental Assessment Program (EAP) approval prior to proceeding to the next phase of study and submittal of the final report.
-The Permittee shall submit the final report to the Department following approval of the plan of study summarizing the data and the final conclusion in conjunction with the permit application no later than one hundred eighty (180) days prior to expiration date of this permit.
+All chemical analysis shall be conducted according to methods given in 40 CFR 136 as prescribed in Section S2.B of the Part II of this permit.
+The Permittee shall submit the final report to the Department following approval of the plan of study summarizing the data and the final conclusion in conjunction with the permit application on April 1, 2008.